dsoto/WP19/outline.md

 Diesel generators that can deliver more power than is required by the customers can lead to higher fuel costs and generator degradation over time [@Hove_Tazvinga].

 This study provides modeled and observed costs for diesel consumption in three microgrids in the Lake Sentani region of Indonesia.
-We find that the generators are providing power well below their intended operating points.
+We find that two generators are providing power well below their intended operating points.
-Using a model based on the manufacturer specifications for several generators, we estimate that these generators would use 0.6 liters per kWh of electricity or above.
+Using a model based on the manufacturer specifications for several generators, we estimate that these generators would use 0.7 liters per kWh of electricity or above.
 This is about twice the value for a well-maintained generator operating according to its specifications.
-The observed fuel use reached as high as 1.9 liters per kWh suggesting serious fuel inefficiency likely due to issues of generator maintenance.
+The observed fuel use reached as high as 1.97 liters per kWh suggesting serious fuel inefficiency likely due to issues of generator maintenance.

 These results suggest that diesel micro-grids operating outside of centralized grid areas may not be performing to the expectations of the electricity planners.
 Areas that are struggling with high costs of electricity delivery can estimate the SFC of their generators to check for degradation or insufficient loads.